SriS0/Infinite-Scrolling-List/README.md

 **Note**: Please ensure that your code adheres to the existing style and passes the unit tests before submitting a pull request.

 ## Dependencies
-The following dependencies are required to run the Infinite-Scrolling-List:
+The following dependencies are required to run the Contact List App:

 ```bash
     "bootstrap": "^5.2.3",